epinio/docs/src/installation/install_epinio_on_public_cloud.md

 ### Create an EKS cluster

-If you don't have an existing cluster, follow the [quickstart](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) to create an EKS cluster.
+If you do not have an existing cluster, follow the [quickstart](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) to create an EKS cluster.
 </details>

 <details>